researcher2/Fox-Prompt/README.md

 Firefox extension for ChatGPT.
 Adds a helper window that features a prompt library, quick prompts, and the ability to hide the chat history and settings window.

+## Version 1.2
+- Remove hide histories as Open AI added the functionality natively.
+- Added the ability to import prompts from a shared Google Sheet.
+- Some minor styling changes.

 ## Version 1.1
 - Added CSV Import and Export